scroll down for more content

 Participants must bring:

-A set of images in three sizes:
+A set of approximately 40 images in three sizes each:

 A5 (approx. 148 x 210 mm).